amarkkk/figma-variable-import-export/README.md

 - **Remote variables aren't supported**: Only local variables can be exported/imported
 - **Existing variables only**: Can't create new variables from CSV
 - **Mode structure must match**: Import file must have the same modes as your current collections
+- **Font loading errors**: If you update a number variable (like font size) that's applied to text using a custom font, the import may fail with "unloaded font" errors.
+This is a Figma API quirk—even though you're only changing a number, Figma requires the font to be loaded first.
+Workaround: Make sure all fonts used in your document are loaded/active before importing.

 **UX Needs Improvement:**
 The core export/import functionality works, but the user experience has rough edges: